-Where did the crime take place?
+Where did the crime occur?

-Tribal courts' territorial jurisdiction has been restricted to include only crimes which occur in "Indian Country" as defined by 18 U.S.C. §1151.
-Indian Country includes all land within the limits of any Indian reservation under the jurisdiction of the U.S. Government, dependent Indian communities and all Indian allotments, the Indian titles to which have not been extinguished.
+Tribal courts' territorial jurisdiction has been restricted to include only crimes that occur in Indian country as defined by 18 U.S.C. § 1151.
+Indian country includes all land within the limits of any Indian reservation under the jurisdiction of the U.S. government, dependent Indian communities, and all Indian allotments, the Indian titles to which have not been extinguished.

-Subject Matter Jurisdiction.
+Subject Matter Jurisdiction